pnhalim/cse598-social-networks/VERCEL_DASHBOARD_SETTINGS.md

 2. **Verify `DATABASE_URL`** - Must be PostgreSQL, not SQLite
 3. **Check environment variables** - All required vars must be set
 4. **Verify database connection** - Test PostgreSQL connection
+5. **If using Neon** - Check that Neon integration is properly connected

 ### Frontend Works but API Doesn't